Friday, June 30, 2006

 Monday, June 26, 2006

-Arranging Life's Stuff
+Arranging Life's Stuff: Russian Dolls

-Russian Dolls / Les Poupees russes
+RUSSIAN DOLLS / Les Poupees russes

-(Cedric Klapisch, France, 2005, 35mm, 125 mins.)
+(Cedric Klapisch, France, 2005, 35mm, 125 minutes)

 "Writing is arranging life's stuff."

--- Xavier (Romain Duris)
+--Xavier (Romain Duris)

-with their lives.
+Five years have passed since the now 30-year-old Xavier (Romain Duris, The Beat That My Heart Skipped) and friends made their debut, and everyone is moving on with their lives.
 As he had hoped, Xavier is making his living as a writer.
 It's a common career for the lead in a romantic comedy, but Klapisch brings a real freshness to the premise.
 Like many freelancers, Xavier is trying to find a balance between earning an income and sticking to his convictions.
 Whenever he fears he may be crossing the line into ethical compromise, he envisions himself playing a flute to someone else's tune.
-This dopey doppelg/Snger pops up throughout the film.
+This dopey doppelganger pops up throughout the film.

 Xavier and ex-girlfriend Martine (Audrey Tautou, mercifully free from those Da Vinci Code shackles) are both single and living in Paris.
 They're best friends, although he also spends as much time as possible with his 98-year-old grandfather.
 Her son (not Xavier's) is now five years old.
 An environmental activist, Martine rarely sees his father, while Xavier has just ended a relationship (recreated through flashbacks).